 If approved, the Registrar will identify the specific date for the student's return.
-This date is the first day of the subsequent next five-week semester or course start date.
-Students are only allowed to be in an ANA status for one block (five weeks) of the semester and must be enrolled in the remaining two blocks in a scheduled semester.
+This date is the first day of the subsequent next 5-week block, 7.5-week term or course start date.
+Students are only allowed to be in an ANA status for one block (5 weeks) or one term (7.5 weeks) of the semester and must be enrolled in the remaining blocks or term in a scheduled semester.
 Students who intend to withdraw from Joyce University should submit a letter to the Registrar's office requesting withdrawal.

-If the student does not return during the next block, the student may be administratively withdrawn from the University.
-For official withdrawals, students' notification dates are the dates students officially notifies the institution in writing of their intent to withdraw.
+If the student does not return during the next block or term, the student may be administratively withdrawn from the University.
+For withdrawals, students' notification dates are the dates students officially notifies the institution in writing of their intent to withdraw.
 For administrative withdrawals, students will be determined to be withdrawn from the University if they violate the school's published attendance policy.
-Students must resolve any financial obligations with Joyce University before receiving an official transcript from the Registrar's office.